-FIGMENT NYC was a RIOC win, a big one, in 2019, and it’s getting bigger.
-Planning for 2020 has already started.
+FIGMENT NYC was a RIOC win, a big one, in 2019, and it was getting bigger.
+Planning for 2020 had already started before the coronavirus hit.
+2021 is only a wish for now.

 “For one weekend each summer, FIGMENT transforms the historic 172-acre island into a magical land filled with collaborative artwork and music,” the Brooklyn Daily Eagle reported in June, 2018.